A passion for compassion

 After seven years of life as a nun, Armstrong left the sisterhood, deciding that she wanted “nothing to do with religion.”
 There followed what she describes as “a series of career disasters” – an abortive attempt at being an academic at Oxford, a teaching career cut short by epilepsy and a stint as a television presenter, which came to an abrupt halt when her employers were found to have embezzled funds.
 It was after these experiences, she says, that her attitudes about life and religion changed.
 For the first time in decades, she “was in silence” – a period of intense reflection and study, which enabled her to learn about various religious traditions.

 Armstrong’s first book, Through the Narrow Gate, published in 1982, recounted her experiences as a nun.
 She followed it with a list of titles, including Muhammad: A Biography of the Prophet, A History of God and, most recently, Twelve Steps to a Compassionate Life.

-Finalized in late 2009 and now signed by more than 91,000 people worldwide – including influential leaders in religion, politics and business – the charter aims to “restore compassion to the centre of morality and religion.”
+Finalized in late 2009 and now signed by more than 91,000 people worldwide – including influential leaders in religion, politics and business – the charter aims to “restore compassion to the center of morality and religion.”
 It also calls for a “return to the ancient principle that any interpretation of scripture that breeds violence, hatred or disdain is illegitimate.”
 When Armstrong isn’t researching or writing her new book, she travels the world, spreading the charter’s message and encouraging people to sign up.